hemscap/sample-worker-fit/EXERCISE_OUTPUT.md

 # API Response Documentation

 ## Overview
-This API response provides a structured JSON object containing data related to body pose detection, joint angles, and their corresponding timing.
-The data is organized into two primary sections: `cycles` and `timelines`.
+This API response provides a structured JSON object containing data related to **Body Pose** detection, joint angles, and their corresponding timing.
+The system monitors the user's physical orientation and movements to categorize them into cycles and continuous timelines.

+### Key Concepts
+* **Body Pose**: The specific orientation or position of the user's body limbs and torso at a given moment, recognized by the detection engine.

 ---